dchaudhery/Sentiment-Analysis/client/README.md

 Steps:
-cd into api and run npm install \n cd into client and run npm install
+cd into api and run npm install

+cd into client and run npm install

 After starting the sql server, use the sql-dump to generate the following commands in mysql